-The basic minimum set of activities to be carried out by each type of network is described in full in the Lifelong Learning Programme Guide.
+The basic minimum set of activities to be carried out by each type of network is described in full in the Guidelines for Applicants.
 All networks should bring together an appropriate range of relevant stakeholders concerned by the theme addressed.

-Priority will be given to network proposals focusing on subject areas and themes not sufficiently covered by networks already being funded under this action (see section 2.3.1).
-Networks which have come to the end of their funding cycle and submit a proposal to continue, will also be a priority, provided that they can demonstrate in addition to strong past performance (e.g. achievements and impact) that significant further developments of the networks will be achieved (e.g. in terms of their activities, methodological approach, geographical coverage).
+Priority will be given to network proposals focusing on subject areas and themes not sufficiently covered by networks already being funded under this action.
+Networks which have come to the end of their funding cycle and submit a proposal to continue, will also be a priority, provided that they can demonstrate in addition to strong past performance (eg achievements and impact) that significant further developments of the networks will be implemented (eg in terms of their activities, methodological approach, geographical coverage).